Wilderness Road: Daniel Boone

-Notwithstanding this promise, the Shawnee viewed Boone and other settlers as invaders.
-On March 24, 1775 Boone and his party were only 15 mi from their final destination of the Kentucky River when they camped for the night.
+The Shawnee viewed Boone and other settlers as invaders.
+On March 24, 1775, Boone and his party were only 15 mi from their final destination of the Kentucky River when they camped for the night.
 Just before daybreak a group of Shawnee, slinging tomahawks, attacked the sleeping men.
 Some of Boone's party were killed and a few were wounded but most were able to escape into the woods.
 Boone regrouped his men and managed to drive off the hostile Shawnee.
 The party lost some of their horses.
 Here Boone built a temporary open barricade with 6 to 7 ft high logs.

 By the next year, the Shawnee had been joined by the Chickamauga Cherokee in the Cherokee–American wars with the settlers, which lasted until 1794.

 Route

 The route of the Wilderness Road made a long loop from Virginia southward to Tennessee and then northward to Kentucky, a distance of 200 mi.

 From the Long Island of the Holston River (modern Kingsport, Tennessee), the road went north through Moccasin Gap of Clinch Mountain, then crossed the Clinch River and crossed rough land (called the Devils Raceway) to the North Fork Clinch River.
 Then it crossed Powell Mountain at Kanes Gap.
 From there it ran southwest through the valley of the Powell River to the Cumberland Gap.

 After passing over the Cumberland Gap the Wilderness Road forked.
 The southern fork passed over the Cumberland Plateau to Nashville, Tennessee via the Cumberland River.
 The northern fork split into two parts.
 The eastern spur went into the Bluegrass region of Kentucky to Boonesborough on the Kentucky River (near Lexington).
 The western spur ran to the Falls of the Ohio (Louisville).
 As settlements grew southward, the road stretched all the way to Knoxville, Tennessee, by 1792.